pypeit/PypeIt/doc/cookbook.rst

 Here, we provide a quick-start cookbook that should help you run PypeIt on a batch of data.
 There are alternate ways to run these steps, but non-experts should adhere to the following approach.

 Note that:

   - This cookbook provides minimal detail, but serves as a basic introduction to the primary steps used to reduce your data with PypeIt.
 We guide you to other parts of our documentation that explain specific functionality in more detail.

-  - If your spectrograph is an echelle, every place you read *slit* think *order*
+  - If your spectrograph is an echelle, every place you read "*slit*" think "*order*".

-  - We also tend to use *spectrograph* and *instrument* interchangeably
+  - We also tend to use "*spectrograph*" and "*instrument*" interchangeably.

-  - And *setup* and *configuration* too.
+  - And "*setup*" and "*configuration*", too.

-  - Specific advice on :doc:`spectrographs/spectrographs` is provided in their own doc page (although not every supported spectrograph has stand-alone documentation)
+  - Specific advice on :doc:`spectrographs/spectrographs` is provided in their own doc page (although not every supported spectrograph has stand-alone documentation).

   - Invariably something will be out of date.
-When you see an egregious example, please holler on GitHub or Slack
+When you see an egregious example, please holler on GitHub or Slack.

 Finally, note that before you keep going, you should have already done the following: